 In the case of certifications, the blockchain system allows to maintain a list of issuers and recipients of each certificate, along with the signature of the document (hash) in a public database (the blockchain) that is identically stored on thousands of computers around the world.
 The digital certificates protected with the blockchain technology have significant advantages over “normal” digital certificates.

 It is possible to detect 3 main advantages:

 With the use of blockchain the allocation of credits or the issuance of a certificate is done using a chain where all the nodes are well known and where you can trace the origin of the institution that initiated the process.
 Transparency makes this technology “safer” and more verifiable.

 Increased collaboration among learners

 The blockchain allows a direct connection between tutor and student in terms of interaction and payments.
 Tutors will be classified by students on the basis of the quality of the materials provided.
 This will help students to select the right tutor from the available pool and will also motivate tutors to improve their quality to get students’ attention.
 It would work like YouTube: good videos, more views, more subscribers.
-From here we can expect that more and more LMS platforms will take advantage of this technology.
+From here we can expect that more and more e-learning software will take advantage of this technology.

 To sum up